 within the existing FSS uplink allocations available in Region 1, it may happen that there is not enough capacity to simultaneously feed the BSS band 21.4-22 GHz and other FSS downlinks at a given orbital position.

 the band 24.65-25.25 GHz appears to be the best candidate band, in particular because the band 24.75-25.25 GHz is already allocated to FSS uplink and used in Region 2 and Region 3 (Documents CPGPTA(2010)015 and CPGPTA(2010)065).
 Related FSS/FS compatibility study shows that, under worst-case assumptions, the separation distances from which the required protection criterion (I/N = -10dB) is achieved, range from 27.7 km to 105.1 km in the worst case conditions (i.e. no terrain profile, FS station pointed towards FSS transmit station, azimuths of both FS and FSS stations are aligned).
 The order of magnitude of these separation distances, and their variation according to the pointing azimuths of the FS and FSS stations (e.g. separation distance of 105.1 km down to 20.5 km when the azimuthal discrimination at the FS station with respect to the FSS earth station is greater than 48° and the azimuthal discrimination at the FSS earth station with respect to the FS station is greater than 48°), suggest that sharing between FS and FSS is possible in the band 24.65-25.25 GHz.
 In order to ensure that this sharing situation would not represent a heavy constraint for future FS development, CEPT proposes to limit the use of this band to earth station in the fixed-satellite service (Earth-to-space) with a minimum antenna diameter of 3.5m to ensure that the number of FSS earth stations remains small.
 Furthermore, it is recognized that the frequency band 24.65-25.25 GHz is heavily used for FS capacity today by some administrations which are designed to be in accordance with RR Article 21.
-Therefore it is essential to keep table 21-1 and associated footnote 21.2.4 unchanged to avoid constraints towards both current and future FS.
+Therefore it is essential to keep Table 21-1 and associated footnote 21.2.4 unchanged to avoid constraints towards both current and future FS.

 As in other bands, all FSS transmit earth Stations including those used for providing BSS feeder-links associated to the 22 GHz BSS band, should be coordinated with other administrations in accordance with RR 9.17.